mnit-rtmc/iris/docs/video.md

 Select `View ➔ Video ➔ Play Lists` menu item

-Play lists can be created to cycle through related [camera]s.
-Each user can have a personal play list, but system play lists are available to all users.
-Selecting a play list on a monitor will cause the play list to automatically switch.
-The interval is specified by the `camera_sequence_dwell_sec` [system attribute].
+Play lists can be created to quickly cycle through [camera]s.
+Selecting a play list on a monitor will cause the cameras to automatically switch after a short dwell time, specified by the `camera_sequence_dwell_sec` [system attribute].
+A **seq num** is a unique number to select the list.

-## Catalogs

-A catalog is a collection of play lists.
-Both play lists and catalogs can be assigned sequence numbers, so they can be used in the same way.
+A **meta** play list consists of (non-meta) sub-lists.
+This allows lists to be broken up and shared with other meta lists.

+Each user can have a personal play list.

 [camera]: cameras.html